Mississippi Senate: Ban transgender athletes on female teams

 The Republican-controlled Mississippi Senate has voted to ban transgender athletes from competing in girls’ or women’s sports in the state's schools and universities

-JACKSON, Miss. -- Transgender athletes would be banned from competing in girls' or women's sports in Mississippi schools and universities, under a bill that advanced in the Republican-controlled state Senate late Thursday night.
+JACKSON, Miss. -- Transgender athletes would be banned from competing in girls' or women's sports in Mississippi schools and universities, under a bill that comes at a time of renewed focus on transgender rights.

+Mississippi is one of a dozen states with lawmakers proposing restrictions on athletics or gender-confirming health care for transgender minors this year.
+Democratic President Joe Biden signed an executive order Jan.
+20 — the day he took office — that bans discrimination based on gender identity in school sports and elsewhere.

 “I've had numerous coaches across the state call me and believe that they feel there's a need for a policy in Mississippi because they are beginning to have some concerns of having to deal with this,” said the bill's sponsor, Republican Sen. Angela Hill of Picayune.